regulondbunam/RegulonDBManual/manual/Help/db/db_relationships.md

-# Cross-Database Relationships in RegulonDB
+# External Database Relationships in RegulonDB

 This document summarizes how **RegulonDB** connects with other biodata resources through curated hyperlinks and data dependencies, based on visual evidence from several internal web pages.

 <br>

-## 1. External Cross References on Gene Pages
+## 1. External References on Gene Pages

 ![](./gene-webpage-externaldblinks.png)
 *Figure.
 Gene web page with links to external references.*